alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

     `fab <environment> -H whitehall-frontend-N.frontend vm.reboot`

--   Wait until the CPU usage and NGINX requests equally spread across the cluster with the [whitehall cluster health dashboard](https://graphite.publishing.service.gov.uk/dashboard#whitehall%20cluster%20health)
+-   Wait until the CPU usage and NGINX requests equally spread across the cluster with the [Whitehall cluster health dashboard](https://graphite.publishing.service.gov.uk/dashboard#whitehall%20cluster%20health)
--   If the machine does not recover properly and behave like the others in the dashboard, you might need to restart the whitehall application on it:
+-   If the machine does not recover properly and behave like the others in the dashboard, you might need to restart the Whitehall application on it:

     `fab <environment> -H whitehall-frontend-N.frontend app.restart:whitehall`